• Skip to primary navigation

 As always, we'll walk through how to make peppermint brownies step-by-step, and don't forget to watch the video!

-In a small bowl, Mix flour, cocoa powder and sea salt together then set aside.
+Begin by combining the flour, cocoa powder and sea salt together in a small bowl, then set it aside.

 two overhead photos showing how to make Peppermint Brownies

-Melt chocolate and butter together in a microwave safe bowl, or on the stovetop over low heat.
+Then, melt the chocolate and butter in a microwave safe bowl, or on the stovetop over low heat.
 Stir until smooth and glossy.
 Set aside.

 two overhead photos showing how to make Peppermint Brownies

-Add sugar and beat for an additional 30-60 seconds, until sugar is dissolved.
+Add sugar and beat for an additional 1 minute, until the sugar is dissolved.

 two overhead photos showing how to make Peppermint Brownies